 The FDA, in its latest warning letter posted Tuesday, savaged the Indian company for repeated and persistent manufacturing failings across its manufacturing network and ordered it to do a top-to-bottom rework of its production procedures at all of its FDA-approved facilities.

-The warning letter said that in multiple meetings, Wockhardt official “have repeatedly discussed and promised corporate-wide corrective actions.”
+The warning letter said that in multiple meetings, Wockhardt officials “have repeatedly discussed and promised corporate-wide corrective actions.”
 Yet, the FDA said, when its investigators return to or inspect another Wockhardt plant, they find the company persistently making the same mistakes.

 RELATED: FDA bans a third Wockhardt plant